Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Breathing Air Quality Testing

-At J Ll Leach, we specialise in providing comprehensive breathing air quality testing services to ensure your air systems comply with stringent safety regulations.
+At J Ll Leach, we specialise in providing comprehensive breathing air quality testing services to ensure your air systems comply with stringent safety regulations and standards.

 Mandatory Testing Frequency

-HSE guidance and COSHH regulations recommend that testing must take place at least every three months.
+HSE guidance and COSHH regulations recommend that breathing air quality testing must take place at least every three months.
 The frequency of such tests may need to be increased if:

-• The source of compressed air changes or equipment is relocated.
+• The source of compressed air changes or air compressors are relocated.

 • Maintenance is carried out on air dryers, pipework, or filtration systems.